The band pull apart is one of the most effective accessory exercises for overall shoulder health and stability. However, even it can be overused.

 With the majority of barbell pressing work being performed in a position of shoulder internal rotation, we need an exercise that can effectively promote some balance.
 It turns out that this can be done by optimizing the band pull apart!

 The Traditional Band Pull Apart

-The traditional band pull apart is now part of the mainstream fitness population, and rightly so.
-With the tremendous focus on barbell pressing performed, I’m thankful that people are intelligently programming in more scapular retraction work, such as the band pull apart.
+The traditional band pull apart exercise is now part of the mainstream fitness population, and rightly so.
+With the tremendous focus on barbell pressing performed, I'm thankful that people are intelligently programming in more scapular retraction work.

-The traditional band pull apart is performed in a position of shoulder internal rotation.
-While there’s nothing inherently wrong with this, this is also the position that all of your barbell pressing work is completed in.
-In order to optimize the pull apart and promote shoulder balance, we should be performing the it in a position of shoulder EXTERNAL rotation!
+The traditional resistance band pull apart exercise is performed in a position of shoulder internal rotation.
+While there's nothing inherently wrong with this, this is also the position that all of your barbell pressing work is completed in.
+In order to optimize the band pull apart and promote shoulder balance, you can perform it in a position of shoulder EXTERNAL rotation!

 Turn Your Palms Up